kninad/kninad.github.io/index.md

 bachelors degree in Mathematics and Scientific Computing from the department of Mathematics and Statistics.

-**Research Interest**: My current research work revolves around data driven robot manipulation.
+My current research work revolves around data driven robot manipulation.
 I am particularly interested in the problem of transferring grasps across grippers and development of robust computer vision/3d geometry based algorithms for synthesizing grasps.

 ## (Fun?)
 Stuff